 Silkscreen printing is pretty much one of the most common and popular printing methods on any apparel.
 For starters, it could be easily detected on most of the T-shirts in the market nowadays.
-It is just everywhere, as long as you take a closer attention or observe carefully.
+It is just everywhere, as long as you take closer attention or observe carefully.

 This printing will worth every penny of yours with a solid design, clear outlines, and promising colours.
 Not only that, silkscreen printing is ideal for large-scale orders as it is cheap using one design.

-Have a thought to create your corporate shirts for your staffs or gifts for huge events?
+Have a thought to create your corporate shirts for your staff or gifts for huge events?
 Couldn’t opt for better methods of printing for your huge staff or students on a family day or sports day?
 Or you would just intend to create awareness for your company/ brand but you are on a tight budget?
 Fret not as silkscreen printing is the best option that you would like to consider.

 1- Dimension of the design